plantain-00/grid-js-component/README.md

 type GridCellData = {
-    value: any; // the value in the cell component?: string; //  if exists, show the component rather than the value in the cell style?: string; // the class string of the cell, used to set style };
+    value: any; // the value in the cell component?: string | React.ComponentClass<{ data: any }>; //  if exists, show the component rather than the value in the cell style?: string; // the class string of the cell, used to set style };
 ```